 Before reviewing alternatives to the plyo box, it’s important to note that these items were not designed to be jumped on.
 Plyo boxes are built specifically for box jumps, and are therefore crafted for safety.
 They typically do not tip over, can support a substantial amount of body weight, and are ideal to use when available.

-Box jump alternative items may be less secure due to them having a different functional design.
+Alternative items for box jumps may be less stable because they have a different functional design.
 But that being said, there are still a number of relatively safe options for those who want to complete box jumps outside of the gym.

 For at home box jumps, furniture is the best way to go.
 Lifters can use couches, stable chairs, benches, or even their bed to engage in box jumps without the actual box.
 Stairs are another great option for those wanting to box jump without the supplies, as they are stable.